 Hiking up a glacier in Iceland was one of my favorite activities on that trip, and I’ve had my eye on glacier hiking in Alaska, New Zealand, and Argentina as well.
 It’s amazing digging your spiky shoes in, seeing the vast expanse of jagged ice rising up in front of you, and the mix of colors and textures inside!

 I’ve flown business class over to London and Italy before (both Delta One), which was awesome and *kind of* counts.
 And I’ve done Turkish Airlines business class and Air France business class (during COVID), which were both a bit underwhelming.

 But I mean one of those EPIC like Asian airlines with true luxury.
 Experiencing an airplane suite just seems so over-the-top and something I want to try sometime.

 You might also like: Trip Planning Tips: How to Make Every Itinerary Epic

 The Northern Lights have captivated me (and, like…all of Pinterest) for years, and I was excited to catch some glimpses in Tromso, Norway.
 But it still was just a small amount and I had to mostly view them through my camera.

-I really want to see the lights DANCE, something I could see with my naked eyes and in all the different colors (like this pic).
+But someday I really want to see the lights DANCE, something I could see with my naked eyes and in all the different colors (like this pic).
 Still very much on the bucket list.